imjaadH/imjaadH/README.md

 ## About Me

 I'm seasoned full stack developer with over four years of experience, specializing in JavaScript, TypeScript, React, Node, Next.js, and GraphQL.
 My expertise extends to .NET, SharePoint, Entity Framework, and Web APIs.
 I thrive in collaborative environments and have successfully delivered a diverse range of projects, from small-scale solutions to complex, end-to-end integrations.
-I am dedicated to producing exceptional results and staying up-to-date with the latest technologies and trends.
+I am dedicated to producing exceptional results.

 ---